Paying for trials

 The money for tests and costs of hospital stays often comes from the government.
 The NHS covers the costs of trials that are part of the National Institute for Health Research Cancer Research Network's (NCRN) portfolio of clinical trials.
 If a drug company is running the trial, they have to pay the hospital back the costs of tests and patient stays.

 Pharmaceutical companies fund a large amount of cancer research in the UK.
 Companies run their own trials looking at drugs they have developed.
-They also sometimes supply the drug free of charge for a trial run by other organisations.
+They also sometimes give a grant or supply the drug free of charge for a trial run by other organisations.

 Many charities in the UK fund cancer research.
 Cancer Research UK is the single largest funder of cancer research in the UK.